Homebuyer’s dictionary: Must-know terms for every stage of buying a home

 Stage 2: Land on a loan that’s right for you—and prequalify

-Loan estimate—A disclosure to help consumers understand the key loan terms and estimated costs of a mortgage.
+Loan Estimate (LE)—A disclosure to help consumers understand the key loan terms and estimated costs of a mortgage.
 After a consumer submits six key elements—name, income, Social Security number, property address, estimated property value and desired loan amount—the lender is required to provide this form.
-All lenders are required to use the same standard loan estimate form to make it easier for consumers to compare and shop for a mortgage.
+All lenders are required to use the same standard Loan Estimate form to make it easier for consumers to compare and shop for a mortgage.
 Learn more about loan estimates from the Consumer Financial Protection Bureau.

 Preapproval—A lender’s conditional agreement to lend you a specific amount of money, made after confirming your financial information such as income and assets.
 Conditions may include a home appraisal and no significant changes to your finances.